mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

  </p>

 Let's change the color of our marker!
 The default color for the marker is '#3FB1CE' (this is the hex code for the blue marker).
-Add a color parameter of your code and set the hex color code to a color of your choice!
-In this example, color is set to '#42f469'.
+Add a color parameter to your code and set the hex color code!
+In this example, the color is set to '#42f469'.

 ```
 var marker = new mapboxgl.Marker({color:'#42f569'})